Everest Base Camp Helicopter Tour

 • +6 Comfort: The helicopters used for the tour are modern, well-maintained, and equipped with comfortable seats, large windows, and climate control.

 • Safety: Experienced pilots operate the flight, and the helicopters have all the necessary safety equipment.
-However, it is always best to check with the operator about their safety record and policies.
+However, checking with the operator about their safety record and policies is always best.

 The Journey Begins: Kathmandu to Lukla Airport